-American Airlines travel vouchers can be redeemed either via mail or an airport ticketing desk.
-The safest method is to do it at an airport ticketing desk, especially if you need to book a ticket within 2 weeks.
+American Airlines travel vouchers can be redeemed either via mail or at an airport ticketing desk.
+The safest method is to do it at an airport ticketing desk.
+Especially if you need to book a ticket within 2 weeks.
 If you have to mail it in, get a tracking number and take a photo of the voucher in case it gets lost in the mail.
 Vouchers sent by mail will usually get processed within 1-3 days.

-Can you book flights for someone else using the American Airlines travel voucher?
+Can you book flights for someone else using an American Airlines travel voucher?

-You can book tickets for other people using a travel voucher, as long as you are the one presenting it.
+You can book tickets for other people using a travel voucher, as long as you (the voucher recipient) are the one presenting it.